ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

 ### Redirect Backends

 These are the backends that redirect traffic to the necessary frontends based on the certificate that needs to be supplied.
+This uses the proxy protocol (send-proxy-v2) to make sure the IP is passed through to the backends.
+The frontends accept the proxy protocol.

 ```bash
 # Redirect to frontend based on internal or external connections